DockerNashvilleMeetup/Slides/2017-05-15-OptimizingImageBuilds/slides/slides.md

 ```

 ???
-* avoid `latest` if possible; you are pulling in changes from upstream every time your images are built. be specific.
+* explain that we're going to transform this image into the present "optimal" version
+* using latest is bad
-* point out that when debian dropped npm in their node package a Dockerfile with latest and `nodejs` would have broke
+  * when debian dropped npm in their node package a Dockerfile with latest and `nodejs` via apt would have exploded
+* consider a smaller base image; also, consider using official base images for things like php, mysql, postgres or nginx. they often have container specific tooling and optimizations.

 <!-- slide 18 -->
 ---